garengh4/create-react-app/README.md

 React element arrays
 - when rendered need a property on them called "key" and it need to be unique for each element => this value is an identifier
-- reason key is needed: react uses positiion of elements in the tree to identify them and keep their state.
+- reason key is needed: react uses position of elements in the tree to identify them and keep their state.
 So if element is deleted from array, next element takes the previous element position.

 Passing argument to component:
 - we can access property whose value is assigned in this component => `argObject.<propertyName>`
-- all children of thiis component => `argObject.children`
+- all children of this component => `argObject.children`

 Properties should be immutable => never change once passed to the component